westerndevs/western-devs-website/source/_posts/2015-12-27-Migrating-from-Jekyll-to-Hexo-Part-2.md

 I forgot to answer this in the last post.
 As I mentioned, we're enjoying Hexo and it's nice having everyone excited about blogging again.
 For the Western Devs as a group, Hexo is the better choice.

 But personally, I like Jekyll a little better.
 It feels more polished and doesn't require you to fork the product to get what you want.
+Typing this up, I was looking for a way to disable line numbers for individual codeblocks but I've come up short.
 Plus there's a larger and more comprehensive community behind it.
 That said, I am _really_ enjoying the quick generation time in Hexo.

 ---
 I believe that covers the major gotchas we encountered in our conversion.
 It glosses over a few things, like whether to stick with Stylus as the default CSS pre-processor or move to SASS.
 Or whether to use [Jade](http://jade-lang.com/) as the templating language rather than the default, EJS.
 Those questions are quite a bit more subjective and I wanted to keep this discussion limited to the technical hurdles we encountered.

-But if you run into an issue not mentioned here, add a comment.
+But if you run into an issue not mentioned here, add a comment and I will update the post.